 If your child is among those who double and triple their birth weight at later dates, perhaps 9 months and 18 months, don’t panic.
 Some children grow more slowly than others, and some never achieve the height that other children achieve given their genetic differences (it’s unlikely that short parents will produce tall children).

 The following symptoms may also be seen in a child that fails to thrive:

 - Does not reach developmental milestones like sitting up, walking, and taking at the usual age

 Failure to thrive must be diagnosed and treated early (ideally within three months).
 Delaying intervention could result in disruption to a child’s normal physical, mental, and emotional development, including gross motor skills (rolling over, sitting up, standing or walking).

 What is the treatment for failure to thrive?

 A child’s health care provider must figure out exactly when a child’s weight gain or growth stopped in order to determine what is causing the failure to thrive.
-Once an underlying medical condition is ruled out, your child’s health care provider will consider emotional or social problems.
+Once an underlying medical condition is ruled out, your child’s health care provider will consider other factors.

 In the case of a breastfed baby, if the mother has ample breast milk but her baby is underfed, the health care provider can share breastfeeding tips and techniques.
-If a mother’s milk supply is low, the health care provider may suggest that a mother pump her breasts and supplement with formula until her milk supply recovers and her child displays consistent weight gain.
-The American Academy of Pediatrics cautions that parents should not give their child dietary supplements without first consulting the child’s doctor, since there may be an underlying medical condition.
+If a mother’s milk supply is low, the health care provider may suggest that a mother pump her breasts and supplement with donor milk from a milk bank or formula until her milk supply recovers and her child displays consistent weight gain.
+The AAP cautions that parents should not give their child dietary supplements without first consulting the child’s doctor, since there may be an underlying medical condition.
 If you think your child is not growing appropriately, contact his health care provider for a thorough evaluation.
 Sometimes, reassurance is the only treatment needed.